 - On Windows Vista and newer - which has a radically different new Task Scheduler - go to the Control Panel, switch to Classic View (option on the left of the window), double-click Administrative Tools, then double-click Task Scheduler.
 On the left of the Task Scheduler window you must expand the tree to Task Scheduler (Local) -> Task Scheduler Library -> 2BrightSparks -> SyncBack (if SyncBackSE, or SyncBackPro if SyncBackPro, or SyncBackFree if SyncBackFree).
 Under the SyncBack/Pro node are entries for users.
 Click on the one that has your login username.
 Then click on the scheduled item and go to the History tab.
 It will show when the schedule was run and any error codes or error messages related to it.
 (This assumes the Scheduler has History enabled, which may not be the case.
 If not, you need to enable it via the Action menu > Enable All Tasks History.
 You may need to de-select any selected Task, as the Action menu is contextual, and will display individual-Task-specific commands if a Task is highlighted/selected.
 Having enabled the History, you will then need to let the Task/s run again (or try to) as they normally would, to record the History of what happens when they try to trigger)

 - On Windows XP you can do this by Start -> Control Panel -> Scheduled Tasks.
 You can now see a list of all Scheduled Tasks on your PC.
 Scroll to the right and look at the Status column.
 This will contain the error message from Windows.
-If the Last Result column value is 0xffffff97 then that means the profile could not be run because it does not exist.
-Possible reasons for this are: the profile name is wrong, the profile name is not wrapped in double-quotes, or you have scheduled under a different username than the user that created the profile (profiles are by default user-specific).
 You may be able to view extra information by checking the Task Scheduler's own log, via Advanced menu > View Log.
 Check for an entry that states 'the most-recent entry is above this line', then look above it.